 The Commons cleaved to the will of the British people last night, Article 50 now awaits its historic date with destiny

 If it’s not yet the occasion to uncork the bubbly, it’s certainly time to pop it in the fridge.
 Last night the House of Commons voted down the House of Lords two amendments to the bill on exiting the European Union.
-Both amendments threatened to severely close down precious negotiating space in the upcoming Article 50 talks, set to start at the end of this month.
+Both amendments threatened to severely close down precious negotiating space in the upcoming Article 50 talks.
 Following the Lords’ decision to not further disrupt the bill’s passing, the Queen is now expected to give the bill Royal assent before the end of the week.

 Amendments dear boy